zlm05170/asv_system/README.md

 + `asv_system`: metapackage with launch files and more!

-+ `state_estimator`: unfinished package for estimating the ASV pose given GPS and IMU data.
++ `state_estimator`: finished package for estimating the ASV pose given GPS and IMU data.

++ `waypoint_generator`: finished package for implementing DRL to learn the next waypoint based on Tianshou and developed algorithms.

 ##  Tips

 <!-- * start_state: 就是设置asv_simulator里面的initial state，采用setState函数